Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

 \begin{definition}[Consistency] Given a prediction $\pred\in \Theta_\alpha$, the consistency of a recourse $\newx\in \mathcal{X}$ is

-where $\conx$ is defined in Equation~\eqref{eq:xc}. \end{definition} The consistency is also always at least zero (zero consistency can be achieved simply by using $\newx=\conx$, i.e., by trusting the prediction) and lower consistency values are more desirable.
+where $\conx$ is defined in Equation~\eqref{eq:xc}. \end{definition} The consistency is always at least zero (achieved by $\newx=\conx$), and lower is more desirable.

-Therefore, choosing $\robx$ guarantees an optimal robustness of zero, but it can lead to poor consistency, and choosing $\conx$ guarantees an optimal consistency of zero, but it can lead to poor robustness.
-One of our main goals in this paper is to study the achievable trade-off between robustness and consistency, and we present our experimental evaluation of this trade-off in Section~\ref{sec:findings}.
+Choosing $\robx$ guarantees an optimal robustness of $0$, but can lead to poor consistency.
+Choosing $\conx$ guarantees an optimal consistency of $0$, but can lead to poor robustness.
+We study the trade-off between robustness and consistency by studying the following problem:

+where $\beta \in [0,1]$.
+Solving for varying $\beta$s results in recourses ranging from the optimal robust recourse at $\beta =1$ to the optimal consistent recourse at $\beta=0$.